BrilliantPlugins/salesforce-wordpress-to-lead/readme.txt

 You can fully configure all the different settings for the form, and then use a shortcode to insert the form into your posts or pages, or you can use the widget that comes with the plugin and insert the form into your sidebar!

-Please see this [WordPress-to-Lead Demo video](http://www.youtube.com/watch?v=hnMzkxPUIyc) to get a full grasp of the power this plugin holds, and visit the [Salesforce WordPress page]( http://www.salesforce.com/form/signup/wordpress-to-lead.jsp?d=70130000000F4Mw).
-Check out this page to learn more about [CRM for Small Business](http://www.salesforce.com/smallbusinesscenter/).
+Please see this [WordPress-to-Lead Demo video](http://www.youtube.com/watch?v=hnMzkxPUIyc) to get a full grasp of some of the power this plugin holds (though it's a bit outdated!).

 #### Previous contributors:
 * Joost de Valk (http://profiles.wordpress.org/joostdevalk/)